 Solution Architecture Risk Categories

 Risk professionals categorize risk to make it easier to manage.
 Operational risk is the prospect of loss resulting from inadequate or failed procedures, systems, or policies.
-Solution architecture risk refers to the operational risk that results from solution architecture decisions made by a solution architect while designing a solution.
-We categorize these risks into two types:
+Solution architecture risk refers to the operational risk that results from technology decisions made by a solution architect while designing a solution.
+We categorize these risks into two subcategories:

 – Delays to Project Atlas could result in Flux Capacitor not being available in time for this solution to go live.

 |Production Risks||These are the operational risks that will be present once the solution has been deployed into production.||– The solution uses an unsupported database platform (Pervasive SQL), which could result in extended downtime in the event of an issue.|